jjackson-eco/mammal_weather_lifehistory/README.md

+# Analysis for
-# Global weather and changes in abundance for the terrestrial mammals
+# _Life-history predicts global population responses to the weather in the terrestrial mammals_

 #### 2020-04-24
 #### John Jackson

 ---

-Study on terrestrial mammals to investigate how weather influences annual changes in abundance.
+Full analysis and code for our study on terrestrial mammals to investigate how weather influences annual changes in abundance and how this is linked to species-level life-history traits.
+For the manuscript please see <link to bioarkiv/paper>.

+The analysis is split into the following 5 sections.
+Sections 2-5 are associated with a specific directory and their own `README.md` file, so see those for more details:

+1. **Exploring** raw data for mammal abundance, weather, phylogeny, and life-history (explored here).
+2. Extracting salient `weather_variables/` from the weather data.
+3. Managing mammal data on `annual_abundance_changes/` and calculating annual population growth rates.
+4. Linking `weather_population_growth/` to asses weather effects on population change for each record.
+5. `meta_regression/` to explore comparative patterns in weather effects across the mammals.

+In this README, we will walk through section 1: the exploration of the raw data used in the study, which is performed in `chelsa_exploration.R`, `mam_exploration.R`, `phylo_exploration.R` and `dski_exploration` in the root of the repository here.

+---

-Here we are making use of:
+We are making use of:

 1. The Living Planet Database of vertebrate abundance timeseries, which can be downloaded at [The Living Planet Index website](https://livingplanetindex.org/home/index).
 2. The CHELSA Climatologies at high resolution for the earth’s land surface areas 1979-2013, which can be downloaded from [Karger et al. (2017)](https://www.nature.com/articles/sdata2017122).